qe201020335/SPT-AKI_CI/README.md

 Scripts for building SPT-Aki Server, Launcher, Modules and also making an entire release package.

-~~Also has daily builds if you want to stay on the bleeding edge of bleeding edge.
-See [Actions](https://github.com/qe201020335/SPT-AKI_CI/actions).~~
+Also has daily builds if you want to stay on the bleeding edge of bleeding edge.
+See [Actions](https://github.com/qe201020335/SPT-AKI_CI/actions).

-**Daily build is temporarily disabled because I am away at the moment and I don't have access to game files.**

 > [!IMPORTANT]
 > Make sure to always backup your profiles before using any builds!